Primers • On-device Transformers

 - Compute intensity: High

-- Best suited hardware: GPU, TPU, NPU (CPU feasible for small models or batch sizes)
+- Best suited hardware: GPU, NPU (CPU feasible for small models or batch sizes)

 Decoder: Memory-bound Nature